-When I first started drinking bourbon I would hear people refer to things like vanilla, toasted oak, and tobacco leaf when they would describe a bourbon they were drinking.
-I knew that they were trying to explain the taste of the bourbon but try as hard I might I just couldn’t drink a glass of bourbon and come up with words to describe what I was drinking.
+When I first started drinking bourbon, I would hear people refer to things like vanilla, toasted oak, and tobacco leaf when describing a bourbon they were drinking.
+I knew they were trying to explain the taste of the bourbon but try as hard I might, I just couldn’t drink a glass of bourbon and come up with words to describe what I was drinking.

-Little by little though, I was able to start discerning different flavors and aromas from a bourbon.
-Trouble was I wasn’t able to necessarily tell you what I was tasting.
-Sure, I could name things like vanilla or caramel but more complicated things like toasted oak versus smoked oak never crossed my mind.
-Instead, I would simply refer to the bourbon as having a lot of wood in it.
-At about that time I remembered that wine drinkers have used a Wine Flavor Wheel for years to help identify the flavors and aromas in wine.
+Little by little, though, I started discerning different flavors and aromas from bourbon.
+The trouble was I wasn’t able to tell you what I was tasting necessarily.
+Sure, I could name things like vanilla or caramel, but more complicated things like toasted oak versus smoked oak never crossed my mind.
+Instead, I would refer to the bourbon as having a lot of wood in it.
+At about that time, I remembered that wine drinkers have used a Wine Flavor Wheel for years to help identify the flavors and aromas in wine.
 So I set out to try and find one for bourbon.

-I looked for a long time and was able to find several that focused on whiskey overall but I felt they were a little to cumbersome for everyday use and had a lot of information that I didn’t feel was necessary when tasting bourbon (versus Scotch whisky, etc.).
-Then one night I attended a bourbon tasting where we were presented with some really bad photocopies of a bourbon specific flavor wheel.
+I looked for a long time and found several that focused on whiskey overall.
+Still, I felt they were a little too cumbersome for everyday use and had a lot of information that I didn’t feel was necessary when tasting bourbon (versus Scotch whisky, etc.).
+Then one night, I attended a bourbon tasting where we were presented with some really bad photocopies of a bourbon-specific flavor wheel.
 It was everything I had been searching for – simple, easy to use and focused on tasting bourbon.

-The only problem was that it was in really bad shape (being a photocopy) and I couldn’t track down where it came from originally.
-So like any industrious bourbon lover I decided to recreate it, age it a bit and put my own unique twist on it for others to enjoy.
+The only problem was that it was in terrible shape (being a photocopy), and I couldn’t initially track down where it came from.
+So like any industrious bourbon lover, I decided to recreate it, age it a bit and put my own unique twist on it for others to enjoy.
 As such, I’m pleased to be able to share it with all of you today.
 I hope you find it useful as you continue on your bourbon journey.